Hoeby/ESP32-Doorbell/assets/readme_camera_setup/README_camera_setup.md

 <img src="04.png" width="1000" >

-The view the image or stream, use these strings which are supported bu the ESP Doorbell:
+The view the image or stream, use these strings which are supported by the ESP Doorbell:

 Camera JPG Capture
 - http://192.168.xxx.xxx/capture
 Camera JPG Stream
 - http://192.168.xxx.xxx/stream

 When to button is pushed it is possible to send a command to third party systems.